Markdown:

 <Button bind:element>Hello</Button>

-Components with an action prop allow you to apply Svelte Actions to the main element.
-Check each component’s documentation to see which element the action prop is applied to.
+Components with an attach prop allow you to apply a Svelte Attachment to the main element.
+Check each component's documentation to see which element the attachment is applied to.

 Svelte